yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 The `HolyProject.hs` file contains mostly the code that ask questions, show errors and copy files using hastache.

-One of the benefits in modularizing the code is that the main code is clearer.
+One of the benefits in modularizing the code is that our main code is clearer.
 Some functions are declared only in a module and are not exported.
 This help us hide technical details.
 For example, the modification of the HTTP header to use the github API.

 ### Documenting

+blogimage("holy-grenade.jpg","The Holy Grenade")

 We didn't take much advantage of the project structure yet.
 A first thing is to generate some documentation.